[update 2017/03/18] I have since learned that John Kenneth Galbraith described all of this in The Affluent Society (abridged).

 Which is exactly what they're doing, and exactly what capitalist theory suggests they should be doing.

 Remember this when your tea party congressman says, "I asked a businessman how to make jobs and he said we have to stop spending so much money."
-The businessman is not the invisible hand, he is merely a visible manifestation of it.
+The businessman is not the invisible hand, he is merely a visible fraction of it.
 He is one human making one set of wild guesses about what the future will bring.

 The invisible hand is the result of the interactions of the multitudes.
 And it is just that -- invisible.
 You can see its side effects, but you can't ask it in for an interview.
 So when you want to understand the invisible hand, you have to look at things such as trends over time and historical crises.
 Indicators of the masses.